SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - The WWW info page from CERN
 - Created by Tim Berners-Lee
+  - Who is famous for having invented the web
 - It is just a few static HTML pages on the same computer for thirty years
 - Another example of a classic static site you may be familiar with is...
 -->